thatvirdiguy/thatvirdiguy.github.io/_posts/2022-03-03-hack-the-box:-blue.md

 ```

-That "EternalBlue" looked promising, not just because it allowed remote code execution via SMB, but because it tied to the name of the box.
+That "EternalBlue" looked promising, not just because it allowed remote code execution via SMB, but because it tied to the name of the box – perhaps the biggest hint yet.
 Reading more on it led me to [CVE-2017-0144](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-0144), [this](https://research.checkpoint.com/2017/eternalblue-everything-know/) excellent explainer, and [d4t4s3c's Win7Blue](https://github.com/d4t4s3c/Win7Blue) tool to exploit this vulnerability.

 ```
 ┌──(thatvirdiguy㉿kali)-[~]